Oolnokk/SoKEmpirePrologue/docs/DAY_NIGHT_LIGHTING.md

 - Lighting (`window.dayNightSystem.setTimeOfDayHours`)

 `loop()` advances time every frame by `dt * CONFIG.time.timeScale` (hours per second) unless `CONFIG.time.paused` is set.
-The updated value is persisted to the active area background and mirrored into the day/night lighting system automatically.
+The updated value is persisted to a runtime background store keyed by the active area (MapRegistry areas are frozen, so runtime state is stored separately) and mirrored into the day/night lighting system automatically.
 Manual changes (e.g., via the debug slider) should call `window.setGameTime24h` so all systems remain in sync.

 ### Configuration